kidusmik/Trivia-API/backend/README.md

 ### Error Handling
 The API will return these errors when request fails:
-- 404: Bad Request
+- 404: Resource could not be found
-- 405: Request Not Found
+- 405: Method not allowed
 - 422: Unprocessable
+- 500: Internal Server Error

 Errors are returned as JSON objects in the following format:
 ```json